Welde Giyorgis Aboye: Early career

 As a youngster, Welde Giyorgis started service in Negus Menelik's court as a page and rose through the ranks to become chief of the personal guard of the Negus with the title of grazmach in 1883.

 Southwestern conquests

 In 1885 Welde Giyorgis participated in the conquest on the kingdom of Yamma.
 In 1886, he assisted Tessema Nadew in defeating the Gumma resistance, and was promoted in April that year to the rank of Dejazmach after establishing himself as a skilled soldier.
 His first region to govern was Limu, there he demonstrated his military leadership and from that area led a series of successful military campaigns.
 In 1889 he conquered the small kingdoms of Dawro, (Note: Prior to Welde Giyorgis's conquest, Dawro was a tributary vassal of the kingdom of Kaffa.)
-Kontu and Kwala in southwestern Ethiopia.
-He was promoted to the rank of Ras in 1893, and alongside Menelik II conquered the Welamo kingdom in 1894.
+Konta, and Koysha in southwestern Ethiopia.
+He was promoted to the rank of Ras in 1893, and alongside Menelik II conquered the Kingdom of Wolaita in 1894.